gksksla/-OSSFinal/README.md

 >Where can I get more help, if I need it?
 >	>You can get help  by Google, or email me by sending message to "21900398@handong.edu"

+>Where do I get the idea?
+>>https://python.bakyeono.net/chapter-12-1.html , I started my code from here.

+>What is advanced code from me?
+>> (1) Snake has gradation so the brighter part is a head
+>> (2) Show how many apples user ate at the top of the screen
+>> (3) It's more fun because apples come out two at a time.
+>> (4) Snake need to eat two apples all.

 #The Video link: https://youtu.be/IsXNk657CAI